mathias-mrsn/snowcrash/level13/README.md

 ---

-In this level I have only one executable file I will instantly see what it does with `gdb`.
+In this level, I have only one executable file.
+I will instantly see what it does with `gdb`.

 ```shell
 disas main